Egypt

 The Companies Law and the Capital Market Law require all companies, except for partnership companies and limited partnership companies, to prepare annual audited financial statements.
 The MoI is also the auditing standard-setter and, in 2008, issued Decision No. 166/2008, adopting the Egyptian Standards on Auditing Review and Other Assurance Services (ESAROAS), which are aligned with the 2015 version of International Standards on Auditing (ISA).
 The Egyptian Society of Accountants and Auditors (ESAA) reports that the ESAROAS has not been updated to align with the latest version of the ISA.

-Regulation of Accountancy Profession
+• Regulation of Accountancy Profession

 Regulation of Professional Accountants and Auditors of Non-Listed Entities

-The Ministry of Finance registry is the most comprehensive list of accountants in Egypt and it is required for a person to be registered with the Ministry of Finance Registry in order to practice as a professional accountant (provision of services to a third party) or an auditor within Egypt.
-All auditors who wish to provide services must be registered with the MoF.
+It is required for a person to be registered with the Ministry of Finance’s registry to practice as a professional accountant (provision of services to a third party) or an auditor within Egypt.
 This registry falls under the Central Financial Management unit which is housed in the Department of Accounts and Finance Directorate.

 The SOC was established by Law No. 4 of 1972.
 Its responsibilities include: (i) maintaining national registries of professional accountants; (ii) issuing a code of professional conduct and ethics for all professional accountants in Egypt; and (iii) establishing an investigative and disciplinary system for all auditors registered with the MoF.
-Syndicate membership and certificate is generally provided to all those who have completed a university accounting education program.
+SOC membership and certificate is generally provided to all those who have completed a university accounting education program.

 Regulation of Auditors of Listed Companies